Leaving an Abusive Relationship with No Money

 14. Backlash

-How will you handle the backlash that comes hand in hand with leaving a narcissist or abusive partner?
+How will you handle the backlash that goes hand in hand with leaving a narcissist or abusive partner?

 - How will you handle it if your ex calls your job and complains to your boss?